aaron-grau/curic/javascript/readings/vanilla_javascript.md

 Maybe you are only doing a little bit of simple DOM manipulation in your app and can suffice without jQuery.
 3. The company that pays you money doesn't like it. `¯\_(ツ)_/¯`

-So, let's learn a few things about JavaScript - jQuery.
+So, let's learn a few things about DOM manipulation with vanilla JavaScript.

-## But How Do I Even?
+## But how do I even?

 Fortunately for us, MDN provides an excellent source of documentation for all things JavaScript, including the [DOM][mdn-dom].